MaastrichtU-IDS/data2services-ecosystem/README.md

 # Data2Services ecosystem

+Modules available for the Data2Services framework.
+Enabling data processing and services exposure.

-[Docker](https://docs.docker.com/install/) is required to run the modules.
+Only [Docker](https://docs.docker.com/install/) is required to run the modules.

 ## Clone